The Aardvark Blog

 This week the ordinary flow of the Aardvark week was disrupted by a rapid trip to London to pick up books and meet up with old friends.
 As Kenny Rogers once sang you can't make old friends, they come about by a natural process of accretion.
 Over the years many have dropped by the wayside - usually by applying for a card at the great library in the sky - sometimes by geography or getting tired of my pontificating.

 There is no getting away from the old shoe comfort you get from holding conversational hands with a friend who has known you in good times and bad.
 On this occasion the pleasure was increased by my seeing my godson for the first time in nearly two years.
-He was fresh from an epic sporting victory - a 17 nil thrashing of a local school.
+He was fresh from an epic sporting victory - a 17-nil thrashing of a local school at football.
 He greeted my suggestion that they should have let the other side score at least once, with the kind of disdain I would have shown at his age.
 Perhaps it takes a lifetime to develop a taste for faux generosity.

 After a generous supper and a comfortable bed for the night we set off to pick up the books I had arranged to buy.
-And here after an horrendous journey ( i can see why my hosts have given up owning a car in London), we eventually made it to the publisher's offices.
+Here, after an horrendous journey (I can see why my hosts have given up owning a car in London), we eventually made it to the publisher's offices.
 And there I met up with another kind of old friend - books from a publisher I have known and loved for many decades.
-Each publisher is different, although they all have a tendency to copy their rivals successes.
+Each publisher is different, although they all have a tendency to copy their rivals' successes.
 But not withstanding the temptation to synchronism, a publishing house just cannot help being who they are.
-And there is such pleasure in seeing the newborns from these old and well loved houses.
+And there is such pleasure in seeing the newborns from these old and well-loved houses.
 The books that carry on a story that you remember first becoming acquainted with some decades ago.
 A publishing house like a bookshop, can itself be a work of art.
 And why not?
-How are the careful placement of books and authors less than the latest faddest installation piece.
+How are the careful placement of books and authors less than the latest faddiest installation piece?

 Latest Posts